Name, image and likeness (NIL) income

 Paying tax on NIL income

-When you earn NIL income, there’s typically no tax withheld.
-You may need to make estimated tax payments to cover your income, Social Security and Medicare taxes throughout the year.
+If you are an independent contractor, there’s typically no tax withheld when you earn NIL income.
+Accordingly, you may need to make estimated tax payments to cover your income, Social Security and Medicare taxes throughout the year.
 Doing so may help you avoid a large tax bill and related penalties.
 Use Form 1040-ES, Estimated Tax for Individuals PDF, to figure these required tax payments.

 If you don’t file the required tax returns on time, or if you fail to pay taxes you owe, you could be subject to additional penalties and interest.